Glass-to-metal seal: Indium

 Indium and some of its alloys can be used as a solder capable of wetting glass, ceramics, and metals and joining them together.
 Indium has low melting point and is very soft; the softness allows it to deform plastically and absorb the stresses from thermal expansion mismatches.
 Due to its very low vapor pressure, indium finds use in glass-metal seals used in vacuum technology and cryogenic applications.

 Gallium

 Gallium is a soft metal with melting point at 30 °C. It readily wets glasses and most metals and can be used for seals that can be assembled/disassembled by just slight heating.
 It can be used as a liquid seal up to high temperatures or even at lower temperatures when alloyed with other metals (e.g. as galinstan).

 Mercury

-Mercury is a metal liquid at normal temperature.
+Mercury is a metal liquid at normal temperature and does not wet glass.
 It was used as the earliest glass-to-metal seal and is still in use for liquid seals for e.g. rotary shafts.